redis-developer/basic-redis-leaderboard-demo-go/README.md

 # Basic Redis Leaderboard Demo Golang

-Show how the redis works with Golang.
+Show how the Redis works with Golang.

 # How it works?